Ashotovich1990/matroshka/README.md

   * press 'M' on your keyboard
  ![](images/M.png)

- ### As you play on the more and faster eggs will start coming on.
+ ### As you play on more and faster eggs will start coming on.
  ![](images/harder.png)
  ### And don't forget to turn the sound on ;)
  ![](images/sound.png)